Common Contract Types for Small Business

 Image

-After these details are decided, you need to determine the specific type of contract you should be using.
+After these details are decided, you need to determine the specific type of contract to use.
 Some of the most common types of contracts for small and medium-sized businesses are:

 Sales agreements/Bills of sale

 Used by companies that sell physical goods.
-It is a basic agreement between customer and company, listing the goods being sold, price, and any other terms and conditions that apply.
+An agreement or bill of sale is a basic deal between the customer and the company, listing the goods being sold, price, and any other terms and conditions that apply.

 Enterprise agreements

-These are the business-to-business agreements that outline terms of a deal between two companies.
-For example, a company would sign an enterprise agreement to enter into a deal with a software vendor or other company they are using for services related to the business.
+These are the business-to-business agreements that outline the terms of a deal between two companies.
+For example, a company would sign an enterprise agreement to enter into a deal with a software vendor or another company they are using for services related to the business.

 Employment agreements

-These can include onboarding paperwork, employee contracts, annual company policy renewals or other paperwork between a company and their employees.
+Employment agreements can include onboarding paperwork, employee contracts, annual company policy renewals, or other paperwork between a company and its employees.
 Employees may sign these papers once during hiring, or periodically, depending on HR requirements.

 Contractor agreements and retainers

-These are agreements made between two parties, where one agrees to perform work for another during a set period of time.
-These are often used for freelancers, consultants, and law offices, to outline the scope of the work and other details of the arrangement.
+Contractor agreements or retainers are a consent between two parties, where one agrees to perform work for another during a set period of time.
+These are often used for freelancers, consultants, and law offices to outline the scope of the work and other details of the arrangement.

 Fixed price contract

-With fixed price contracts, a company includes a set price for the goods or services being provided.
+With fixed price contracts, a company includes a set price for goods or services.
 There is no opportunity to change the pricing later.
-In this type of agreement, a company takes on the cost risks for any added materials or time that come up after the contract is signed.
+In this type of agreement, a company accepts the cost risks for any added materials or time that come up after the contract is signed.

 Cost reimbursement contracts

-With this type of contract, a company typically provides an estimate for how much a service will cost with the understanding that the price is subject to change.
-Customers agree that they will pay for extra expenses incurred if they are necessary to finish the project.
+With this type of contract, a company gives an estimate for how much a service will cost with the understanding that the price is subject to change.
+Customers agree to pay for extra expenses incurred if they are necessary to finish the project.

 Cost plus contract